Acumen

 Inclusive Work Initiative

-Acumen will deploy new and follow-on investments and continue to provide post-investment support to companies to ensure sustainable growth and development.
+Acumen will deploy new and follow-on investments, and provide technical assistance to companies throughout the investment cycle to ensure sustainable growth and development.

 Young people need fair opportunities to meaningfully participate in the labour market and thus in life.
 For this meaningful participation, private-public partnerships become essential.
 Still, private entities have an especially catalytic role in paving the way for a more inclusive and youth-centered work landscape.